Supreme Court Issues 8-1 Emergency Order Changing Second Amendment Preservation Fight Forever!

 Duration: 8:07

-This video from Armed Scholar provides an expert analysis of the Supreme Court's 8-1 emergency order denying review of Missouri's Second Amendment Preservation Act (SAPA).
-The order effectively blocks the law for now, but the DOJ's concessions regarding the overly broad injunction suggest a potential path for SAPA to be partially reinstated after further proceedings in lower courts.
-The legal battle over state enforcement of federal gun laws continues.
+This entry details the Supreme Court's 8-1 emergency order denying a stay on Missouri's Second Amendment Preservation Act (SAPA).
+While this blocks the law for now, the DOJ's concessions regarding the lower court's overly broad injunction suggest a potential path for SAPA's revival.
+The case now returns to the district court for further proceedings.

 Quick Summary